1958 / 111 min / b/w

 Streaming access courtesy of Swank

 Attendees can stream Touch of Evil for free over two days as part of the Dr. Saul and Dorothy Kit Film Noir Festival.
-The 48-hour viewing window for this film is Saturday, March 20 – Sunday, March 21, 2021.
+The viewing window for this film begins Saturday, March 20 at 12am ET and ends Monday, March 22 at 12am ET.
+Click “Tickets” to register and receive a confirmation email, which will include the link and password to the film.
+You will receive a reminder email when the film's streaming window begins.

 “All border towns bring out the worst in a country,” mutters Miguel “Mike” Vargas, a Mexican narcotics agent bizarrely played in brownface by Charlton Heston, in Orson Welles’ ferocious eighth feature, Touch of Evil.
 The border is a site where cultures commingle, either in harmony or in dissonance; Touch of Evil offers no shortage of the latter.
 Often cited as the “last” classic film noir, it ends the canon on an experimental, nasty note.
 The film’s visual and sonic bravura continues to astonish and influence filmmakers, as does its profuse cynicism.
 If The Maltese Falcon set the noir train into motion in 1941, Welles here sends it careening off the tracks with this tale of border violence and police corruption.